U.S. court returns 'Santa Claus is Comin' to Town' to composer's heirs

 But for copyright extensions, the song would be in the public domain, and artists would not owe royalties.

 A lawyer for EMI did not immediately respond to requests for comment.
-Sony Corp, which court papers showed owns part of EMI Feist Catalog, declined to comment.
+Sony Corp (6758.T), which court papers showed owns part of EMI Feist Catalog, declined to comment.

 "The Coots family is grateful to the court of appeals for its conscientious and well-reasoned decision," the plaintiffs' lawyer Thomas Landry said.